Blog

 Additionally, reference data management solutions are able to maintain the referential integrity of data automatically.

-Anticipating required updates to reference data should be a priority as policy changes, new products, and parts, location changes or other new procedures will necessitate ongoing management.
+Anticipating required updates to reference data should be a priority, as policy changes, new products, parts, location changes, or other new procedures will necessitate ongoing management.

 In addition to promoting a centralized governance approach, RDM’s data management mission includes sharing data with all relevant business systems and users.